wdi-sf-jan-2014/notes/backbone_models_collections/Models_And_Collections.md

 5. Change the default author of the post to 'Tim' (have to change javascript in the app).
 Create a new empty post model and verify that the author is set to Tim.
 6. Get a single post from the server.  __HINT__ Set a urlRoot on the model.
 7. Make a change to the post and save it back to the server.
+8. Convert the model to a simple json object that represents the data and then log that information to the console.

 ## Collections
 A backbone collection stores a set of models.
 It provides functionality to operate on the models and keep the models in sync with the server.